braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/recurly.md

 ### Batching and Rate Limiting

-Because Recurly uses your API key configured with Braze, the integration is subject to standard Braze rate limits of 20000 requests per minute.
+Because Recurly uses the Braze `/users/track` endpoint, the integration is subject to standard Braze rate limits of 50,000 requests per minute.

 Recurly batches certain subscription lifecycle events as single API calls to Braze to reduce the number of calls made.